Fatherland (novel): Nazi society

 German foreign policy concentrates on ending the Cold War.
 Hitler has taken some steps to soften his image over the years and now usually wears civilian clothes, instead of the party uniform.
 Nonetheless, no substantive changes have taken place in the regime's basic character.
-The Reichstag Fire Decree and the Enabling Act of 1933, the legal basis for Hitler's dictatorship, remain in effect.
-The press, the radio and the television are tightly controlled.
+The Reichstag Fire Decree and the Enabling Act of 1933, the legal basis for Hitler's dictatorship, remain in effect, and the press, radio and television are all tightly controlled.

 The bedrock of Nazi ideology is still the policy of blaming subversive and minority groups for Germany's economic and social problems.
-Christianity is still permitted in the German Reich.
-However, homosexuals are sent to labour camps, and Judaism is totally suppressed.
+Christianity is still permitted in the German Reich, but the Gestapo keeps record of all who attend church services.
+Homosexuals are sent to labour camps, and Judaism is totally eradicated.
 Propaganda has previously depicted the United States to be corrupt, degenerate and poor.
 However, the imminent diplomatic meeting between Hitler and Kennedy forces German propaganda to shift to a more positive image of the United States and its people.

-Despite its ideological and moral decline, Germany has a high standard of living.
+Despite its ideological and moral decline, Germany maintains a high standard of living, having built an empire at the expense of the rest of Europe.
 European satellite states export high-quality consumer goods to Germany (noted imports are domestic electronics from Britain) and also provide services, such as an SS academy in Oxford and imported domestic staff.
 Hitler's personal tastes in art and music remain the norm for German society.